Licensed Staff Counselor with Multicultural Focus

 Human Resources at CU Boulder exists to build success through others as we all strive to achieve the goals and fulfill the mission of CU Boulder.
-We contribute leadership, ideas, and services that allow each person – whether an individual contributor or manager, a member of the faculty or staff – to do what they do…better.
+We devote leadership, ideas, and services that allow each person - whether an individual contributor, a manager or a member of the faculty or staff - to do what they do...better!

 What Your Key Responsibilities Will Be

-- Provide crisis intervention, including suicide assessment, as needed.
+- Provide crisis intervention, including but not limited to suicide assessment.

-- Identify, outreach, and develop relationships and programming for racial and ethnic populations that have historically underutilized mental health counseling.
+- Identify, outreach, and develop relationships and programming for ethnic and racial populations with historically underutilized mental health counseling.

 - Present at the Diversity and Inclusion Summit.

 - Collect, analyze, and present relevant statistics regularly with guidance from the FSAP Director.